 - Link Whisper – Internal Link Building tool

 Building Traffic and an Audience Through Social Media

 Social media marketing can be a huge source of traffic (and eventually earnings) for many bloggers.

 The most common social media sources for bloggers are:

 - YouTube (if you consider that social media)

 Honestly, there are dozens of other places that a blogger can get social media traffic from.

 My advice would be to pick one or two social media sources and become an expert at those sources.

 Most bloggers nowadays choose Pinterest as an excellent source of traffic.
 You can post an image pin that links back to a related article on your blog that will drive free traffic to your site.

 The above screenshot is from one of my blogs that gets close to 3,000 visitors a day just from Pinterest.
-As you can see, Pinterest can be a GREAT source of traffic to your blog, which can turn into great earnings.
+As you can see, Pinterest can be a GREAT way to get traffic to your blog, which can turn into earnings.